 - The Zero Hour with RJ Eskow – “The time is now”

 Original Sources & Expert Opinions

-Objective political research requires that we consult original sources, whenever possible.
+Objective political research requires consultation of the original sources, whenever possible.
 Original sources provide facts.
 While facts may be interpreted in a variety of ways, the facts never change.
 Agreed upon facts allow honest, intelligent debate.
-Here are some original sources that are readily available to anyone following politics:
+Here are some original political sources that are readily available on the internet:

 - C-SPAN – The unfiltered spoken words of government leaders.

 - Federal Election Commission (FEC) – Check federal election results, review contribution limits, research legal resources, and more.

 - Congress.gov – Particularly good for government data and legislative bills.

 - Follow the Money – “A national… finance database of state and federal contribution data.”